hubplanner/API/Sections/webhooks.md

 # Webhooks
-You can use Hub Planners webhooks to tap into real time events that are triggered in the Hub Planner application and use those events in other third party softwares.
-A simple example of usage could be when a New Project is created in Hub Planner, you want to create that project in another service.
+You can use Resource Flow webhooks to tap into real time events that are triggered in the Resource Flow application and use those events in other third party softwares.
+A simple example of usage could be when a New Project is created in Resource Flow, you want to create that project in another service.
 You can apply this concept to the support events below.

 ## Get All Webhooks